 Overall, it was nice to have the dedicated space, even though it was unfortunate that we didn’t receive the full cabana experience.

-Is a cabana a necessity?
-By all means, no. It is something I would only do sparingly and when fully committing to spending the day there.
-Additionally, I would consider renting a polar patio at a water park like Blizzard Beach.
+They are something I would only do sparingly and when fully committing to spending the day there.
+Additionally, I would consider renting a polar patio at a water park like Blizzard Beach or Typhoon Lagoon.

 Planning a Walt Disney World vacation?
 Make sure to check with our friends at Firefly Travels.
-They can help you with making all of your vacation plans, including a cabana rental.
+They can help you make all your vacation plans, including a cabana rental.
+Their contact form is listed a little further down.

-For more information about Disney’s Beach Club, all of our articles related to the resort are available here.
-Or you might enjoy the following:
+For more information about Disney’s Beach Club, all of our articles related to the resort are here in our guide:

 - Disney’s Yacht Club Review